Ammar404z/Plan-and-Plate/README.md

   - Enter a recipe name in the search bar (e.g., "pizza" or "pasta").
   - The application retrieves and displays matching recipes using **TheMealDB API**.
-  - Use filters above the search bar to refine search results.
+  - Use filters above the search bar access recipe categories/areas faster.

 - **Save Recipes**:
   - Users can save recipes to their personal list for later use.